o2r-project/o2r-shipper/README.md

 ---

+## Bagit Validity

+At shipping, the shipper attempts to validate the target files as valid bagit bags, using the LoC bagit.py module.
+If no bagit bag is found, it is created.
+An invalid or bag will be updated.
+The shipper is designed to transport only valid bags to its recipients.

 ## Shipment recipients ("Repos")

 New repositories that serve as shipping destinations can be added to the `/repo` folder of the shipper.
 They wrap the API of the target repository.
 Their filename must start with `repo` and their classname must start with `RepoClass` in order to be recognized.
 Moreover each repo provides an ID, a LABEL and a HOST in its configuration as well as functions to return these values.
+They inherit necessary imports from the master `repoclass` module found in the same folder.
-The repo classes currently avaiable in that directory can serve as extensive examples.
+The repo classes currently available in that directory can serve as extensive examples.

+## Supported 3rd party repositories

-### Eudat b2share repository
+### Eudat b2share (sandbox) repository

 To ship ERC to [Eudat b2share](https://b2share.eudat.eu/) (or the [Eudat b2share Sandbox](https://trng-b2share.eudat.eu/)), you must create an account and log in.
 Then go to your account and get the personal access token.

-### Zenodo repository
+### Zenodo (sandbox) repository

 To ship ERC to [Zenodo](https://zenodo.org) (or the [Zenodo Sandbox](https://sandbox.zenodo.org)), you must create an account and log in.
 Then go to your account _Settings_, open the _Applications_ settings and add a new _Personal access token_ including the scopes `deposit:write` and `deposit:actions`.